Time to have some fun!

 Time to decide the who, what, where, when and why?

-Who?
-The forest school day theme this year is Gratitude.
-We encourage you to get in touch with those people who have helped your forest school and take this opportunity to let them know how grateful you are for their support.
-Woodland owners, parents, forest school leader(s), local press, tree surgeons, past and present pupils.
+ay theme this year is Gratitude.
+We encourage you to get in touch with those people who have helped your Forest School and take this opportunity to let them know how grateful you are for their support.
+Woodland owners, parents, Forest School leader(s), local press, tree surgeons, past and present pupils.
 Who is in your community?

 What?
 We encourage celebrations in a Forest School values way.
 No balloons! but lots of hot chocolate, campfire cooking, leaf bunting, woodland games and Forest School stories.
 How will you celebrate?
 We would love to hear about your ideas, get in touch.